iam-ismaeel/Mern-stack-app-CI-CD/README.md

 ```

 NEXT,
-create SSH passwordless connection between the ansible control server and the target host.
+create SSH passwordless connection between the ansible control server and the target host.hsbsjkc